Grow Your Own Food

 DEE: I wish!
 We’re a bit behind the times in that regards.
 That said, recycling centres are everywhere and people still fly tip their cans and bottles.
-I think that education is key in helping to change habits whether it’s helping us to cook healthier meals or learn about local or global food issues.
-More funding for courses and tutors would be hugely welcomes and grants made available for voluntary organisations like the Community Garden Network who are trying to help people make changes.
-TV shows, documentaries and advertising campaigns would really help with raising pubic awareness about sustainability and resilience.
+I think that education is key in helping to change habits.
+Whether it’s helping us to cook healthier meals or learn about local or global food issues.
+More funding for courses and tutors would be hugely welcomed.
+And grants made available for voluntary organisations like the Community Garden Network who are trying to help people make changes.
+TV shows, documentaries and advertising campaigns would really help with raising public awareness about sustainability and resilience.
 Ultimately, a long-term vision by the government and a commitment to address and tackle the challenges that climate change is going to thrust upon us is really what’s needed.

 In all your years of teaching the green living way, what has been the most inspirational moment?